cmars/juju-charm-mattermost/README.md

 # Description

-This Charm installs and Manages Mattermost, an Open source, private cloud Slack-alternative.
+This Charm installs and manages Mattermost, an Open source, private cloud Slack-alternative.

  - Workplace messaging for web, PCs and phones.
  - MIT-licensed.
 Hundreds of contributors.
 11 languages.